WOFD/RealDamage/README.md

 ## Limitations
 In classic Blizzard brought over the much improved addon API from retail but limited some functionality especially when it comes to spellranks etc. This mod does a fairly good job at detecting which rank is cast but might get confused if the player is using multiple ranks of a spell that has a DOT/HOT component at the same time.
 This mod will only show damage per tick for channelled spells and for the DOT/HOT component of spells.

 Note that this is an alpha version and have been tested on a mage.
-Some issues may come to light if other classes begin to use it.